 Looking for a party?
 These tiki-themed boats are always a good time, offering drink packages, stellar views, and fun vibes.
 You can hop on an Island Party Boat at Monroe Harbor or the Chicago Riverwalk, which is also where you’ll find their beach-inspired bar Island Party Hut.
 Choose from a river cruise, lake cruise, tacky tour guide cruise, or even a dueling pianos cruise.

-Chicago Fireboat Tours
+Go back in time with Chicago Fireboat Tours

 Step onto a real, historic fireboat and get ready for a unique experience with Chicago Fireboat Tours.
-The river tours are given aboard a real piece of Chicago history — a retired fireboat that patrolled the Chicago from from 1937 to 1981.
+The river tours are given aboard a real piece of Chicago history — a retired fireboat that patrolled the Chicago from 1937 to 1981.
 Tours are led by expert docents and include historic and sunset options.